yesplease/docs/docs/feed-creator/README.md

 ::: tip
 The easiest way to find class and id attributes to use as selectors is to use [Firefox's page inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Open_the_Inspector).
 Right click a link or some other element on the page and select 'Inspect Element' to reveal the inspector.

+When viewing the HTML source, or using the browser's inspector, you should bear in mind that it might not be seen the same way by Feed Creator.
+Servers may send back different responses depending on where the request originates.
+Another issue is how the HTML response is parsed.
+Even if the server sends back the same response to us as it does to your browser, your browser could parse it differently to our application.
+This is particularly true if the site uses Javascript to display the elements you're interested in.
+Feed Creator does not execute Javascript, so you might not be able to access those elements.
 :::

 #### Example